kunalshukla11/confirmation-layer/README.md

   Can discuss on making it via MQ or kafka based on requirements

+--Cannot implement below implementations but could have done if time permits Save sent and failed confirmation , and also add retry controller

 Future aspect for designing rule engine for defining confirmations Instead of having database , we can use below Options Json Static Rules